Goldielockz30/saas-blueprint/README.md

 To start your own clean project using this boilerplate:

-First, open a bash terminal and choose where you want your project folder to live (e.g. Desktop, Documents, etc.)
+First, open your VS Code bash terminal and choose where you want your project folder to live (e.g. Desktop, Documents, etc.)

 ```bash
 cd ~/Desktop  # or wherever you keep your projects